The Vermont Statutes Online

 (f) Review by Superior Court.
 Within seven days following receipt of a notice of intention to suspend and of suspension, a person may make a request for a hearing before the Superior Court by mailing or delivering the form provided with the notice.
 The request shall be mailed or delivered to the Commissioner of Motor Vehicles, who shall then notify the Criminal Division of the Superior Court that a hearing has been requested and provide the State’s Attorney with a copy of the notice of intention to suspend and of suspension and the officer’s affidavit.

 (g) Preliminary hearing.
-The preliminary hearing shall be held within 21 days of the alleged offense.
+The preliminary hearing shall be held within 21 days after the alleged offense.
 Unless impracticable or continued for good cause shown, the date of the preliminary hearing shall be the same as the date of the first appearance in any criminal case resulting from the same incident for which the person received a citation to appear in court.
 The preliminary hearing shall be held in accordance with procedures prescribed by the Supreme Court.

 (h) Final hearing.

-(1) If the defendant requests a hearing on the merits, the court shall schedule a final hearing on the merits to be held within 21 days of the date of the preliminary hearing.
+(1) If the defendant requests a hearing on the merits, the court shall schedule a final hearing on the merits to be held within 21 days after the date of the preliminary hearing.
 In no event may a final hearing occur more than 42 days after the date of the alleged offense without the consent of the defendant or for good cause shown.
 The final hearing may only be continued by the consent of the defendant or for good cause shown.
 The issues at the final hearing shall be limited to the following:

 (A) Whether the law enforcement officer had reasonable grounds to believe the person was operating, attempting to operate, or in actual physical control of a vehicle in violation of section 1201 of this title.